syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Data-binding.md

 ## Loading Data on Demand

-Scheduler supports load on demand concept by retrieving only the filtered appointment data (for the current Scheduler date range) from the service/database during **loading** **time**, and that too only for the current Scheduler view**.** There are 3 parameters made accessible on the server-side namely **CurrentDate**, **CurrentView** and **CurrentAction** through which only the necessary appointments are retrieved from the database and then assigned to the Scheduler dataSource.
-With this kind of action, Scheduler consumes only lesser data and also reduces the usage of network bandwidth size and loading time.
+Load on demand feature allows the Scheduler to retrieve only the filtered appointment data (for the current Scheduler date range) from the service/database during **loading time**, and that too only for the current Scheduler view.
+There are 3 parameters made available on the server-side namely **CurrentDate**, **CurrentView** and **CurrentAction** through which only the necessary appointments are retrieved from the database and then assigned to the Scheduler dataSource.
+With this kind of Scheduler action, consuming only lesser data will reduce the usage of network bandwidth size and loading time.

 The **EnableLoadOnDemand** property is used to enable or disable the load on demand functionality of the schedule.